BekMart/travel-api/README.md

 Additionally, I have included screenshots that demonstrate how actions taken on the deployed TravelTales front-end are accurately reflected in the deployed API.
 This confirms the two applications are properly connected and update in real-time, fulfilling the key requirements of the developer-focused user stories.
 These images serve as proof that the API is working as intended and that users can successfully interact with it through the front-end interface.

 ### Profile
-The image below shows the `/profiles/10/` endpoint in the deployed API, displaying a user’s details such as username, bio, and profile image.
+- The image below shows the `/profiles/10/` endpoint in the deployed API, displaying a user’s details such as username, bio, page stats and profile image.
 These details match those seen on the front-end app.
-A second screenshot shows the `/dj-rest-auth/user/` endpoint confirming the user is authenticated.
+- A second screenshot shows the `/dj-rest-auth/user/` endpoint confirming the user is authenticated.
 This is also visually confirmed on the front end, where the user’s avatar is visible in the navbar and additional authenticated navigation options are present.
 <details><summary>See evidence</summary>

 ![Image shows the user logged into their profile as their avatar is in the navigation bar](https://res.cloudinary.com/dvgobcuck/image/upload/v1746668472/profile_fqt7vi.png)